kotivo/public/api/v1/devices.rst

 	Retrieves all the modules (devices) registered to this controller - can target a specific module_id device, gets all if module_id is not set

+	Here is a list of parameters for the request body - Everything not under the ORIGINAL are device type specific and cannot be given to any other type of device

 	:>json int id: Device id number
 	:>json string label: Name of the device - shown in ui :>json int serial_number: Serial number - used in authentication